Mooney appointed Chief Philanthropy Officer for archdiocese

 Mooney said, "Now, more than ever, our parishes, schools, human service programs and support networks will play a critical role in serving those most in need across the archdiocese.
 I want to thank Cardinal Seán for this wonderful opportunity, and I look forward to working with our priests, religious and volunteer leadership, staff, and generous parishioners to raise important resources for our faithful community."

-Originally from Bray, County Wicklow in Ireland, Mooney received his Bachelor of Commerce degree from University College Dublin and is a graduate of the Senior Management Executive Program of Omnicom University.
+Originally from Bray, County Wicklow in Ireland, Mooney received his Bachelor of Commerce degree from University College Dublin and is a graduate of the Senior Managemet Executive Program of Omnicom University.

 "Pat Bartram has done an outstanding job in securing financial support for our parishes and pastoral agencies.
 Facing the unprecedented challenges of the pandemic, she successfully led her team in securing funding for our programs and services at a time of greatly increased requests for assistance," the cardinal said.